MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="parameters"></a>Parametri

 *pBar*<br/>
-[in] Puntatore al riquadro per ancorare.
+in Puntatore al riquadro da ancorare.

 *pLeftOf*<br/>
-[in] Puntatore al riquadro che viene usato come origine.
+in Puntatore al riquadro che funge da origine.

 ### <a name="return-value"></a>Valore restituito